OsBlaineOra/db-devops-tools/Liquibase.md

 The below code examples will be run in your **Cloud Shell(ssh)** unless otherwise noted.

-## Standard Instructions
+## Standard Git Instructions
-Throughout this section you will see the following instruction links
+Throughout this section you will see the following instruction link

-[Liquibase Update][LbUpdateLink]

-[LbUpdateLink]: UTPLSQL.md#liquibase-update "Run the following in your Cloud Shell(ssh) cd ~/db-devops-tools/liquibase liquibase --contexts=test update cd ~/db-devops-tools"

 [Git add/commit/push][GitLink]